srfahim23/Python-File-Write/README.md

 # Python-File-Write
-I am just testing my code in this time and regular practice
+This is second time i am writing this code# Python-file-write